GenProve: Learning to Generate Text with Fine-Grained Provenance: Experiments

 \subsection{Main Results}

 Table~\ref{tab:main_results} presents the main results on ReFInE.
 GenProve achieves the best overall performance and ranks first on all evaluation axes, including answer quality, provenance accuracy, and the LLM-as-judge score.
+Notably, it also achieves the highest provenance recall, indicating stronger evidence coverage in addition to higher precision and F1.
 The gains are consistent across automatic metrics and subjective judging, demonstrating that generation-time fine-grained provenance training improves both the usefulness of answers and the reliability of sentence-level provenance.

 Across model groups, open-source systems exhibit substantial variance.
 Earlier chat-style or lightly instruction-tuned models, such as Baichuan2-7B and Vicuna-7B-v1.5, often fail to follow the provenance schema, leading to low format validity and weak provenance accuracy.
 In contrast, more recent open-source models, including Qwen3 and GLM-4, generate valid outputs more consistently and achieve markedly higher provenance F1 and LLM-judge scores.
 Among non-GenProve systems, GLM-4.5 is the strongest baseline, ranking second in both provenance quality and LLM-judge score.
 Closed-source models are competitive: Gemini~2.5~Pro is the strongest closed-source baseline, but still trails GenProve on the overall judge score.
+This pattern is especially notable for some closed-source models, whose strong fluency does not always translate into strong fine-grained provenance, a point we analyze further in Section~\ref{subsec:diagnostic}.